 Northwestern University has a very large internal pre-clinical pipeline of novel agents and a key activity of our division is to bring these agents to our patients.
 The OncoSET program is a key activity of the division with a focus on the use of genetic analysis of cancer serving as a guide towards personalized therapies.
 We continue to play an active and expanding role in the care of patients and conduct of research throughout the Northwestern Medicine system.

 Our division houses laboratory-based investigators focused on a broad array of topics including chemoprevention, cell signal pathways, epigenetics, immune-modulation, and nanotechnology theranostics.
-The Hematology/Oncology Fellowship program, funded in part by a T-32 grant, offers graduates from the US’s best internal medicine programs training in clinical care, clinical research and basic and translational research in hematology and oncology.
+The Hematology/Oncology Fellowship program offers graduates from the US’s best internal medicine programs training in clinical care, clinical research and basic and translational research in hematology and oncology.

 Our plans include recruitment of faculty in the areas of basic science, epidemiology, population sciences, translational science particularly in immunology and molecular biology, and clinical researchers in developmental therapeutics, hematological malignancies, non-malignant hematological disorders, skin cancers, thoracic oncology, and urological cancers.
 Other priorities include division member participation in multi-project NCI-grant applications including SPOREs, expansion of our international health and telemedicine initiatives, expansion of both our Hematology Oncology and NMDTI Fellowships, and the centralization of our faculty office and outpatient care areas.

 William J. Gradishar, MD